nim-appkit/omnilog/README.md

 This section explains how nimlog is structured, and how you can customize it.

-You can create an arbitrary amount of nested, named loggers.
+You can create an arbitrary amount of **nested, named loggers**.

-Each logger has a *facility*, which is just a strin name.
+Each logger has a *facility*, which is just a string name.
 This usually corresponds to specific parts of your program.

 Each log message has a **severity**.
 By default, the syslog severities are supported (see additional information).